richardschoen/howtostuff/ibmi_mount_nfs_share.md

 Now you don't need QNTC or SAMBA then at all for sending and receiving files from/to Windows shares.

+Example NFS permissions screen for Windows 2016, 2019 and above.

 ![image](https://user-images.githubusercontent.com/9791508/236643431-f5cf657a-ab57-4b41-bc0b-f12f70f0d896.png)

 #### Sharing Linux Files via NFS